umby24/ManagedSockets/README.md

 So here you have it, Managed Sockets.

 Due to my usages only being TCP at the moment, that is all this supports.
-If I need it in the future
+If I need it in the future then I may add it then.

 # Usage
 ## Server